DMODE: Differential Monocular Object Distance Estimation Module without Class Specific Information: Method

 \section{Method}

+The framework is depicted in Figure \ref{fig:Workflow}.
 Our method involves tracking the projected size of an object in the camera lens over a predefined time frame while taking into account the camera's motion to estimate the object's distance from the camera.
-To achieve this, we require an OTN and an Inertial Measurement Unit (IMU) for the camera.
-To prove feasibility of our approach, we use mathematical derivation to obtain this distance assuming perfect measurement.
-Later, we will utilize a deep neural network to handle uncertainty and nonlinearity for real-world applications \cite{agand2017teleoperation}.
+To achieve this, we require an OTN and an IMU for the camera.
+The distance to the object with constant velocity can be analytically computed using the following relation: